-Here are a couple of toy ideas to consider:
+Here are a few toy ideas to consider.

 Learning the basics of spelling and grammar is crucial for young children, which might be the reason alphabet blocks are such a timeless, popular children’s toy.

 And wooden blocks don’t just have to be a learning aid for the alphabet.
-You could inlay blocks with numbers, shapes, or animals as well.
+You could inlay blocks with numbers, raised letters, shapes, or animals as well.